 Today is reserved for relaxing in the train and enjoying remarkable Russian scenes as they pass by your window.
 The cabins are well-appointed and possess all the amenities necessary for a more than comfortable ride between stations.
-The train gets into Yekaterinburg in the evening, where a contemporary and lavishly-decorated hotel awaits, directly opposite the train station.
+The train gets into Yekaterinburg in the evening.
+After dinner, check into your hotel.

 Begin the day with a city tour, where your guide will take you around the town’s modern side, followed by a trip to its main historical attractions, including the Historical Square and the traditional merchant houses of the “gold rush” era.
 From here, it’s on to the majestic Memorial Cathedral, a complex of six wooden churches surrounded by a centuries-old pine forest.
 Then, onto the European and Asian border, where an obelisk marks the two joints of the world, with a stop at a memorial along the way that pays tribute to victims under Stalin’s rule.
 Enjoy some free time before boarding the train in the evening.

 Reflect on the sights of the previous day while relaxing in the comfort of your cabin.
 The train is also a great place to meet fellow travelers and share the experiences of your journey.
 In the evening, the train will arrive into Novosibirsk station, the largest on the Trans-Siberian Railway.
-Your luxury four-star hotel awaits opposite the station where you will spend the night in comfort.
+Enjoy dinner in the city, or take a trip out to the countryside to diner with a local family (optional).

-There are two tour options to choose from for today: the first covers the main attractions within Novosibirsk, including the railway station, the magnificent Ascension Cathedral, Lenin Square and a visit to the Local Lore Museum or a boat trip down the Ob river.
-Option two consists of a 18-mile excursion to the scientific city of Akademgorodok, featuring the famous Geology Museum, Open-Air Museum and the artificial Ob reservoir.
+Start your day with an excursion to the scientific city of Akademgorodok, featuring the famous Geology Museum, Open-Air Museum and the artificial Ob reservoir.
+Then, return to the city for lunch before embarking on a tour of Novosibirsk's main attractions, including the railway station, the magnificent Ascension Cathedral, Lenin Square and a visit to the Local Lore Museum or a boat trip down the Ob river.
 Enjoy some free time to explore Novosibirsk before boarding the train in the evening.

 Spend the day unwinding on the train and enjoying the Trans-Siberian experience while watching the world pass by.
 The scenery from Novosibirsk and Irkutsk changes dramatically and rapidly.
 Tonight, enjoy a surreal night on the train, where the gentle to-and-fro motion will send you into a tranquil sleep.

 First thing this morning, transfer to the railway station in Irkutsk for the onward journey to Khabarovsk.
-The train departs at 07:55 and you will have the day in the train to reflect on your journey with the fellow passengers before spending the night in the comfort of your cabin.
+The train departs early and you will have the day on the train to reflect on your journey with the fellow passengers, before spending the night in the comfort of your cabin.

 Take this day to refuel and become submerged in the sights along the Trans-Siberian Railway.
 Uninterrupted scenes of unspoilt landscapes will become a common trend as you take time to relax and enjoy the experience.
 Relive the journey as it was done the first time in 1916 before retiring for another peaceful evening in your cabin.

-Upon arrival to the picturesque city of Khabarovsk at 17:54, transfer to your contemporary hotel for a welcome break from the train journey.
+Upon arrival to the picturesque city of Khabarovsk, you'll enjoy dinner before transfering to your hotel for a welcome break from the train journey.
 Spend the rest of the evening at leisure, recuperating in the hotel or exploring the city, where pretty Tsar-era buildings and scenic walkways lined with multi-colored tiles and sculptures make for a charming end to the day.

-Start the day with a four-hour panoramic city tour after breakfast, covering all the town’s highlights.
-One of these highlights is the Historical Museum, which provides insights into the city’s history and local traditions.
-Enjoy some free time here before the transfer to the station where you will jump aboard the train at 18:24 and head towards the final stop at Vladivostok.
+After breakfast, enoy a full day city tour with lunch, which covers all the town’s highlights.
+One of these highlights is the Khabarovsk Regional Museum, which provides insights into the city’s history and local traditions.
+Later, you'll take an early dinner, then jump aboard the train to head towards the final stop at Vladivostok.

-Pulling into Vladivostok station at 06:27, you will have the full day to enjoy the sights in the city.
+Pulling into Vladivostok station early in the morning, you will have the full day to enjoy the sights in the city.
 Discover its hidden gems with an introductory tour, featuring the Central Square, S-56 Submarine, Triumph Arc, Vladivostok Fortress, Fokin Street walk and a viewpoint with stunning panoramic views over the iconic Summit 2012 buildings and the new bridge over Gold Horn Bay.
-You will have some time to yourself to enjoy the city’s sights before heading to your immaculate hotel for your final night in Russia.
+After lunch, you will have some time to yourself to enjoy the city’s sights before heading to your hotel for your final night in Russia.